 To be considered for an award, please contact Dr. Andrea Kitta, Director of Graduate Studies in English (email@example.com), or her assistant (firstname.lastname@example.org).
 Graduate program directors apply on behalf of prospective students and notify prospective students at the time an offer of admission is made.
 Students must notify the program director of their decision to accept or reject the offer of admission and the Graduate Scholar Award in writing (email will suffice) by April 15.

-The Department of English Student Scholarships and Awards Committee is now accepting applications for the Ebbs Graduate Fellowship in English.
-The award amount is $1500 (half in Spring 2018 and half in Fall 2018).
+The Department of English Student Scholarships and Awards Committee will be accepting applications for the Ebbs Graduate Fellowship in English from May 1 until May 25, 2018.
+The award amount is $1,500 (half in Fall 2018 and half in Spring 2019).
 Applicants must demonstrate academic merit (3.5 GPA in undergraduate and graduate courses), show a commitment to the study of English, and be enrolled full-time in a graduate degree program in English at ECU in the award semesters.
-(Partial awards are possible for May and August 2018 graduates.)
-Apply online through the ECUAWard portal (instructions attached).
-The application deadline is October 6, 2017.
-Questions can be directed to committee chair Dr. Erin Frost ( firstname.lastname@example.org) or to Director of Graduate Studies Dr. Andrea Kitta ( email@example.com).
+The fellowship may be renewed one time if good academic standing is maintained and if funds are available.
+Apply online through the ECUAWard portal (see instructions).
+The application deadline is May 25, 2018.
+Questions can be directed to the Director of Graduate Studies, Dr. Andrea Kitta (email@example.com).